r3id/r3id_app/terms.md

 ## In short...

-You, the client, are hiring [R3ID][r3idurl], to design and develop a website for an estimated total price as outlined in previous correspondence.
+You, the client, are hiring [R3ID][r3idurl], to design and develop a website for an estimated total price which is/has been outlined in previous correspondence.
 Of course it’s a little more complicated, but we’ll get to that.

 ## What do both parties agree to do?